Decorative image

 Channel 4

 In 1975, in a town just outside of Belfast and Catholic schoolteacher Cushla (Lola Petticrew) meets Michael (Tom Cullen), an older married man who defends the IRA.
 Despite being worlds apart in a relationship that cause all sorts of trouble, they can’t help but be drawn to one another!
-Gillian Anderson will star as Cushlas mother!
+Gillian Anderson (Sex Education) will star as Cushlas mother!

 Riot Women